 And whether our mission happens thanks to this journal or the LifeJacket brand, through the LifeJacket product range or through other companies’ product ranges, we don’t mind.

 That’s my personal story so far.
 I hope it can be updated with positive news on our progress within the next ten years.
-For now, thanks for reading – it’s great to know you’re there and we will really try to do all we can for you and your family.
+For now, thanks for reading – it’s great to know you’re there and we’ll really try to do all we can for you and your family.